 Emergency Shelter is still available for survivors of domestic violence.
 Call the Shelter at 618-235-0892 for details.

 We are holding counseling sessions via phone and Zoom.
 To schedule an appointment with a counselor please call 618-235-0892 during business hours.

 Legal Advocates are available to assist survivors of domestic violence Monday- Friday.
 They will be practicing social distancing and have increased precautionary measures including hand sanitation and disinfecting surfaces.
 Please call a legal advocate for assistance at 618-235-0892.

 The Shelter Shop is open.
 They have taken precautions to limit the spread of COVID-19.
 These include increasing sanitation protocols, requiring masks to shop in-store, and limiting the number of shoppers in-store to allow for social distancing.

 If you would like to make a donation of supplies please shop from our Amazon wish list here to have them directly shipped to us.

 As a reminder, support is available 24/7 at 618-235-0892.
 As well, our shelter, counseling, and legal advocacy teams are still in operation.

 We want you to know that we are continuing our strict practice of cleaning, disinfecting, and sanitizing throughout our facility and shelter.
-In addition, we have limited in-office staff, implemented social distancing practices wherever possible.
-We are working to balance our social obligation to limiting the spread of COVID-19 with our dedication to keeping survivors safe and supported.
+In addition, we have limited in-office staff and implemented social distancing practices wherever possible.
+We are working to balance our social obligation of limiting the spread of COVID-19 with our dedication to keeping survivors safe and supported.